fernandes77/aerial-ops-challenge/README.md

 I also created the `Document` and `DocumentList` components to keep the code simpler.

-The `DocumentList` contains the logic for the requested breakpoint behavior.
+The `DocumentList` component contains the logic for the requested breakpoint behavior.